tyler-tm/ergodox-base/README.md

-## Ergodox Base (Reachless Layout)
+## ErgoDox Base (Reachless Layout)

-An [Ergodox](https://www.ergodox.io/) layout focused on keeping everything needed for writing code on, or close to, the home row, to reduce fatigue caused by reaching for keys.
+An [ErgoDox](https://www.ergodox.io/) layout focused on keeping everything needed for writing code on, or close to, the home row, to reduce fatigue caused by reaching for keys.

-I use this daily with my [Ergodox-EZ](https://ergodox-ez.com/), and tweak/add new things to it all the time.
+I use this daily with my [ErgoDox-EZ](https://ergodox-ez.com/), and tweak/add new things to it all the time.

 ### Layers